MonsterOfCode/flutter-table-football/README.md

 # Table Football Coding Challenge

-The objective of this project is to develop a solution for a coding challenge that necessitates the creation of an application alongside a service that delivers a REST API.
+The objective of this project is to develop a solution for a coding challenge, which involves creating an application together with a service that provides a REST API.

 ## Resume
 This project aims to resolve the issue of table football enthusiasts struggling to keep track of scores and determine the ultimate champion.
 By developing a simple application, users can monitor scores in real-time, store game results, and view comprehensive statistics.